lttng/lttng-modules/README.md

 Support
 -------

 Linux kernels >= 2.6.36 are supported.
+The stable-2.11 branch (EOL) supports kernels up to 5.14.12.

 Notes